Skip to content

 woman looking at MoneySuperMarket website on laptop

 Tracker mortgages usually follow the Bank of England’s base rate which, again, is the interest rate at which high-street banks borrow money.
-The Bank of England decides whether to change its base rate on the first Thursday of each month.
+The Bank of England decides whether to change its base rate on the first Thursday of each month, with lenders quickly following depending on the exact terms of the mortgage deal.

 Yes, if you’re a first-time buyer, there is nothing stopping you from getting a tracker mortgage.
 Generally, most lenders will allow you to take out this type of mortgage as long as you meet their eligibility criteria.